FREQUENTLY ASKED QUESTIONS ON CONDUCT ISSUES

 A potential code violation may be heard even if the criminal case is not completed or if the criminal charges are dropped.
 The KU conduct process is distinct and separate from a court's process.
 Students may be held responsible for violating the Code of Student Rights and Responsibilities, whether or not there are also criminal charges filed or findings under public laws.

-Sanctions are determined by considering the nature of the violation, the student's awareness of his/her role in the incident, the impact of the student's behavior on others, the student's individual needs, the student's prior disciplinary history and any extenuating circumstances.
+Sanctions are determined by considering the nature of the violation, the student's awareness of their role in the incident, the impact of the student's behavior on others, the student's individual needs, the student's prior disciplinary history and any extenuating circumstances.
 Intent or lack of intent for the student's action or in its effect on others or on the University may be considered in determining the sanctions.

 A registration hold will be placed on your KU account which will prevent you from enrolling in courses.